protontypes/open-sustainable-technology/README.md

 - [ccvi-data](https://github.com/ccew-unibw/ccvi-data) - Establish a scientifically informed tool that enables policymakers and researchers to assess and map current global risks to human security arising from climate and conflict hazards, their intersections and the potential for harmful interactions.

 ### Climate Downscaling

+> **What?** The process of transforming the output of global climate models into higher-resolution, fine-scale climate information to better represent local climate variations and support regional assessments and decision-making.

+> **How?** These tools help perform climate downscaling through a diverse set of methods from statistics to deep learning.

 - [ICAR](https://github.com/NCAR/icar) - A simplified atmospheric model designed primarily for climate downscaling, atmospheric sensitivity tests, and hopefully educational uses.
 - [downscaleR](https://github.com/SantanderMetGroup/downscaleR) - An R package for empirical-statistical downscaling focusing on daily data and covering the most popular approaches (bias correction, Model Output Statistics, Perfect Prognosis) and techniques (e.g. quantile mapping, regression, analogs, neural networks).
 - [KrigR](https://github.com/ErikKusch/KrigR) - An R Package for downloading, preprocessing, and statistical downscaling of the European ERA5 dataset.